-- Thesis has been registered in Study Plan Form [FRS] in every semester - Students have passed courses with a load of 20 credits with a GPA≥ 3.00 - Head of the study program has set lecturer's name as a thesis supervisor.
+- Thesis has been registered in Study Plan Form [FRS] in every semester - Students have passed courses with a load of 20 credits with a GPA \ge 3.00 - Head of the study program has set lecturer's name as a thesis supervisor.

 Students are responsible for all thesis research costs.
 Students can actively meet with any of their lecturers as a potential supervisor, to request a thesis topic.
 In addition, in middle of the second semester, Head of the Study Program can start announcing thesis topics from which the students of the Master program could chose from to prepare the thesis proposal in the form of seminars.
 The Head of the Study Program announces a list of thesis supervisor who are assigned to guide the students in writing and finishing the approved topic.
 Thesis examination committee consists of Head of the committee, a minimum 3 or a maximum 5 examiners including the thesis supervisor.
 Responsible for the implementation of the thesis is the thesis coordinator in each department.
 Thesis counseling should be carried out with maximum of two people, Supervisor I and Supervisor II.
 Supervisor I should have a PhD or Master degree with a minimum of 5 years teaching experience and have expertise relevant to the student's thesis.
-Supervisor II should at least have a minimal master degree & have expertise relevant to the student's thesis.